Understanding Abdominal Migraine Symptoms: What You Need to Know

 9. Are abdominal migraines preventable?

-Yes, preventive techniques include identifying and avoiding triggers, eating a balanced diet, controlling stress, and practicing good sleep hygiene.
+Yes, preventive techniques include identifying & avoiding triggers, eating a balanced diet, managing stress, and practicing good sleep hygiene.

-10. When should I consult a doctor for stomach migraines?
+10. When should I ask a doctor for stomach migraines?

 Conclusion